 - 2.2.1 Written disciplinary warning or reprimand. - 2.2.2 Required completion of an academic honesty assignment. - 2.2.3 Make-up assignment, examination or rewriting a work, subject to a lowered grade. - 2.2.4 Lower grade on the assignment, examination or work. - 2.2.5 Lower grade in the course. - 2.2.6 Failure in the course. - 2.2.7 Permanent grade of record.
 The grade assigned shall remain as the one grade of record for the course, even if the course is repeated.
 This penalty can be added to any other penalty, but shall always be attached to the penalty of failure in the course. - 2.2.8 Notation on transcript.
 Notation on transcript can be a separate penalty or it can be added to any other penalty.
 Transcript notation shall always be included in cases of suspension, withholding or rescinding a York degree, diploma or certificate and expulsion from the University.
 Transcript notation can be for a limited period, at the end of which the notation will be removed from the student's transcript.
-When no period is specified for a transcript notation, a student may petition to the period during which the student may not register in the University, imposed for serious academic offences such as plagiarism and cheating.
+When no period is specified for a transcript notation, a student may petition to the Faculty Petitions Committee to have the notation removed after a period of five years from the date at which the notation was entered, with the exception of notation of expulsion from the University. - 2.2.9 Suspension from the University for a definite period, not to exceed 5 years, with transcript notation.
+Suspension is defined as a penalty of a variable but limited period during which the student may not register in the University, imposed for serious academic offences such as plagiarism and cheating.
 A student who is otherwise eligible to graduate, but is suspended, may not graduate until the suspension expires or is lifted.
 This penalty may be awarded only by a Faculty-level committee which is recognized by a Faculty Council as the responsible body to assign this penalty.